 By the beginning of the second week, you can expect the wound to be near completion of the healing stage.
 The direct area of healing should still be soft and tender, but free of any swelling.

-It is still important to follow the recommendations of the dentist at this stage.
-Any harsh brushing or large strain on the area may result in the breaking of the healing layers that were created over the course of the week.
-This may also cause infections to the area if exposed to foreign objects over prolonged periods of time.
+It is still essential to follow the dentist's recommendations at this stage.
+Any harsh brushing or excessive strain on the area may result in the breaking of the healing layers that have formed over the course of the week.
+This may also cause infections in the area if exposed to foreign objects over prolonged periods.

 How can I make my tooth extraction heal faster?

-While you should review the home-care instructions with your dentist, the following is a list that applies to most extraction cases.
+While you should review the home-care instructions with your dentist, the following list applies to most extraction cases.

 Keep the gauze in place until the bleeding stops.